nickbild/vectron_vr/README.md

 I sped this up greatly by adding hardware that will send exactly 7 square wave pulses at a rate of 7MHz after a signal is given at a specific address.
 So, I am able to issue the 1st clock for each byte programmatically, then the next 7 happen for free without the need for any control from the CPU (a shift register is storing the byte data before the 1st clock).
 Since this clocking happens at 7MHz, all 7 pulses will occur in 1 microsecond.
 The fastest instruction for a 6502 takes 2 clocks to execute (system clock speed 1.75MHz).
 As such, it is impossible for another instruction to interrupt the automatic clocking after it begins.
 I can start it, forget it, and continue with normal program execution.
 No need for any delay cycles!

 The second optimization is a little bump up in the system clock speed.
 The Vectron 64 normally runs at 1MHz.
 I've increased that to 1.75MHz for a free 75% speed boost.
 This is well within the boundaries of what the 6502s of old could be clocked at, so the Vectron 64 is still staying true to its retrocomputing roots.

+A third optimization is the sharing of data and clock lines between the LCD screens.
+Only the CS (chip select) pins are uniquely addressable.
+This setup allows common elements to be drawn simultaneously on both screens by enabling the CS on both screens at the same time.
+This cuts the time required to draw background elements in half.

 ## How Does It Work?